SendiAp/Remaining/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## What kind of award did the dentist receive?
+A little plaque.